adudu21isme/nullified-ac/README.md

 # Nullified-AC (created by adudu21)
+# An anticheat bypass will be patched soon.
 ## Client and serversided anti-cheat for roblox games.

 There are versions of this anti-cheat which contains different detections.